descarteslabs/descarteslabs-python/README.md

   and `SceneCollection.download_mosaic`.
 This can be used to enable or disable the display of progress bars.

+### Tasks images
+- Support for Python 3.9 images has been added, and support for Python 3.6 images has been removed.
+- Many of the add on packages have been upgraded to more recently released versions.
+In particular, `tensorflow` was updated from version 2.3 to version 2.7.
+- GPU support was bumped up from CUDA 10 to CUDA 11.2

 ## [1.9.1] - 2021-12-20

 ### Raster